 New cycle routes off campus

-Pop-up Covid cycle lanes are being provided by Lancashire County Council to help encourage safer cycling during the Coronavirus outbreak.
+Pop-up Covid cycle lanes are provided by Lancashire County Council to help encourage safer cycling during the Coronavirus outbreak.
 For example, a pop-up Covid cycle lane is provided on South Road which is a key student transport corridor in Lancaster.
-Additional facilities on the local roads are likely to follow soon.

 Bike maintenance and Dr. Bike services

 Please note that the Bike Maintenance Workshop in Bowland Avenue remains closed until further notice.
-There will be no Dr. Bike maintenance service on campus until further notice although we are working on putting something together.
+There will be no Dr. Bike maintenance service on campus until further notice.

 Access to Shower and Changing Facilities

-Unfortunately, shower and changing facilities on campus are temporarily locked-off due to the risks associated with COVID-19.
-We are looking into this issue and will open up these facilities as soon as it is safe to do so.
+Unfortunately, shower and changing facilities on campus are temporarily locked-off due to the risks associated with COVID-19 transmission.
+We will open up these facilities as soon as it is safe to do so.
 We understand how important access to such facilities are for many cycle commuters.